jbk2/ubuntu-setup-deploy/README.md

 2. cd into the repository
 3. run the help option on ./setup.sh, i.e. `./setup.sh -h`
   - run without arguments to run all units and steps; `USER=deploy ./setup.sh`
-  - you must set USER to the username that you want to run the server set up with, and you must pass this USER varible in the command line argument, otherwise USER will be set to your local machine's user name.
+  - when executing the script files you must define the USER variable, with the username that you wish to create on the server and run deployment from, otherwise USER will be set to your local machine's user name.
 4. then run the `USER=deploy ./deploy.sh` script file in terminal
   - you must pass USER in with the execute deploy.sh command (set as the same user that you setup in setup.sh).